gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Math.Combinatorics/README.md

     Console.WriteLine(string.Join(" ", i.Select(x => x.ToString())));
 ```

-Note that `Distinct` operation is now applied on input sequence, supposedly making the whole algorithm top-efficient while producing the same results.
+(Note that `Distinct` operation is now applied on the input sequence, supposedly making the whole algorithm top-efficient while producing the same results.)

-This whole way of thinking stands true but `Gapotchenko.FX.Math.Combinatorics` went ahead of that and managed to provide the out-of-the-box support for such natural idiosyncrasies.
+This whole way of thinking stands true but `Gapotchenko.FX.Math.Combinatorics` goes ahead of that and provides the out-of-the-box support for such natural idiosyncrasies.

 Whatever syntax is preferred: `Permutations.Of(seq.Distinct())` or `Permutations.Of(seq).Distinct()`,
-the algorithm complexity stays at bay thanks to the built-in optimizer that chooses the best execution plan for a query.
+the algorithm complexity stays at bay thanks to the built-in optimizer that chooses the best execution plan for a query automatically.

 ### Permutations in LINQ